sinonjs/fake-timers/README.md

 ### `clock.runMicrotasks()`

-This runs all pending microtasks scheduled with `nextTick` but none of the timers and is mostly useful for libraries using lolex underneath and for running `nextTick` items without any timers.
+This runs all pending microtasks scheduled with `nextTick` but none of the timers and is mostly useful for libraries using FakeTimers underneath and for running `nextTick` items without any timers.

 ### `clock.runToFrame()`